Skyprophet/tiny-language/README.md

   specified size is allocated and initialized to all zero
 - arrays are deallocated at the end of their block
 - arrays must not escape their block
-- names are visible using block scope
+- variables are visible using block scope
 - there are no global variables
 - variable shadowing is a compile-time error